Got questions? Below are a list of our most frequently asked questions, but if you don’t find what you’re looking for, feel free to get in touch!

 Absolutely!
 Our team of Country Experts are here to answer any and every question you have about our programs.
 Our Country Experts are ex-GVI volunteers so we know all about the life changing experiences you can expect while volunteering with GVI.

 No, our trained field team will provide you with all of the training you need when you join your project.
-Some of our ping programs do require volunteers to be PADI Open Water certified prior to joining, please contact your
+Some of our diving programs do require volunteers to be PADI Open Water certified prior to joining, please contact your Enrolment Manager for more information.

 No, there is no age limit to join our projects and in fact, our oldest volunteer to date was 80!
 Our projects do have a minimum age of 18, with the exception of our Under 18s projects that are specifically designed for 15-17 year olds and our family volunteering programs for 14+ when accompanied by a guardian.